awesomediff/cs207-FinalProject/docs/milestone1.md

 ```python
 import awesomediff as ad
 ```
-- Generally, the user should initialize an auto differentiation object (known as a `Variable` object in the package) for each variable they need in the function first using the module.
+- Generally, the user should initialize an auto differentiation object (known as a `Variable` object in the package) first, for each variable needed in the function, using the module.
 - The user can form functions using the objects initialized to create more complex objects with elementary math operations and functions.
 - The elementary math operations and functions can be performed in the same way as the operations in numpy.
 - The constructor of a 'Variable' object takes in a scalar or a vector.